19 Polk: History

 Sutter Street Railway established cable car service on Polk Street between Post and Pacific in 1883.
-Cable service was replaced with electric streetcars in 1907.
+The tracks were 5-foot gauge running between 9th and Brannan to Pacific and Divisadero.
+The line was largely rebuilt as standard gauge and electric traction following the 1906 San Francisco earthquake.
+The line was extended to North Point in 1915 in order to serve the Panama–Pacific International Exposition.
 Streetcar service was initially abandoned in June 1939 to save money on two-man operation, but rush hour service was reinstated with one-man cars in 1940.
-Following high demand for service during World War II, all trips were replaced with buses in 1945.
+After high demand for service during World War II fell off, all trips were replaced with buses after September 29, 1945.
 (Tracks remained in place until at least 1948.)

 An extension of the line south on Rhode Island and 23rd to Potrero Hill began in November 1969 on a trial basis.
 The 87X Civic Center Express operated over the 19 Polk route between 4th and King Street station and the Civic Center for eleven months starting in July 1979.
 The extension to India Basin began on September 10, 1980 as part of Muni's 5-Year Plan which was then being implemented.
 This ended the line's service to the Southern Pacific depot.